 - a.
-Basic requirement for Form BE-11B A BE-11B must be filed for each majority-owned foreign affiliate, whether held directly or indirectly, for which any one of the following three items was greater than \$60 million (positive or negative) at the end of, or for, the affiliate's 2016 fiscal year: - (1) total assets, - (2) sales or gross operating revenues excluding sales taxes, or - (3) net income (loss) after provision for foreign income taxes.
-Affiliates with assets, sales, or net income greater than \$300 million, positive or negative, are required to report more information on the form than smaller affiliates. - b.
-Basic requirement for Form BE-11C A BE-11C must be filed for each minority-owned foreign affiliate owned directly or indirectly, at least 10 percent, but not more than 50 percent, by all U.S. Reporters of the affiliate combined, for which any one of the three items listed in I.B.2.a. above was greater than \$60 million (positive or negative), at the end of, or for, the affiliate's 2016 fiscal year. - c.
-Basic requirement for Form BE-11D A BE-11D must be filed for foreign affiliates of the U.S. Reporter, established or acquired in 2016, whether held directly or indirectly, for which any one of the three items listed in I.B.2.a. above was greater than \$25 million (positive or negative) but for which no one of these items was greater than \$60 million (positive or negative) at the end of, or for, the affiliate's 2016 fiscal year. - d.
-Exception to the basic requirement A BE-11B or BE-11C must be filed for a foreign affiliate of the U.S. Reporter that owns another non-exempt foreign affiliate of that U.S. Reporter, even if the foreign affiliate parent is otherwise exempt. - e.
-Other requirements for filing Forms BE-11B, BE-11C or BE-11D - (1) Rules for consolidation of foreign affiliate A U.S. Reporter who participates in BEA's BE-577 Quarterly Survey of U.S. Direct Investment Abroad, Direct Transactions of a U.S. Reporter with Foreign Affiliate, should consolidate foreign business enterprises on Forms BE-11B, BE-11C and BE-11D in the same manner as on Form BE-577.
+Basic requirements for BE-10B A BE-10B must be filed for each foreign affiliate of a U.S. Reporter, whether held directly or indirectly, for which any one of the following three items was greater than \$80 million (positive or negative) at the end of, or for, the affiliate's 2019 fiscal year: - (1) total assets, - (2) sales or gross operating revenues excluding sales taxes, or - (3) net income after provision for foreign income taxes. - b.
+Basic requirements for BE-10C - A BE-10C must be filed for: - (1) each majority-owned foreign affiliate of a U.S. Reporter, whether held directly or indirectly, for which any one of the three items listed in I.B.2.a. was greater than \$25 million (positive or negative), but for which no one of these items was greater than \$80 million (positive or negative) at the end of, or for, the affiliate's 2019 fiscal year; - (2) each minority-owned foreign affiliate of a U.S. Reporter for which any one of the three items listed in I.B.2.a. was greater than \$25 million (positive or negative) at the end of, or for, the affiliate's 2019 fiscal year; and - (3) each foreign affiliate of a U.S. Reporter for which no one of the three items listed in I.B.2.a. was greater than \$25 million (positive or negative) at the end of, or for, the affiliate's 2019 fiscal year that is a foreign affiliate parent of another foreign affiliate being filed on Form BE-10B or BE-10C. - c.
+Basic requirements for BE-10D A BE-10D must be filed for foreign affiliate(s) of a U.S. Reporter for which no one of the three items listed in I.B.2.a. was greater than \$25 million (positive or negative) at the end of, or for, the affiliate's 2019 fiscal year, and is not a foreign affiliate parent of another foreign affiliate being filed on Form BE-10B or BE-10C.
+See I.B.2.b.(3).

+d.
+Other requirements for filing Forms BE-10B, BE-10C, and BE-10D -

+(1) Rules for consolidation of foreign affiliate - A U.S. Reporter who participates in BEA's BE-577 Quarterly Survey of U.S. Direct Investment Abroad, Direct Transactions of a U.S. Reporter with Foreign Affiliate, should consolidate foreign business enterprises on Forms BE-10B, BE-10C, and BE-10D in the same manner as on Form BE-577.